Illinois Compiled Statutes

 (u) Quality Care Board.
 There is created, within the Office of the Inspector General, a Quality Care Board to be composed of 7 members appointed by the Governor with the advice and consent of the Senate.
 One of the members shall be designated as chairman by the Governor.
 Of the initial appointments made by the Governor, 4 Board members shall each be appointed for a term of 4 years and 3 members shall each be appointed for a term of 2 years.
 Upon the expiration of each member's term, a successor shall be appointed for a term of 4 years.
 In the case of a vacancy in the office of any member, the Governor shall appoint a successor for the remainder of the unexpired term.

 Members appointed by the Governor shall be qualified by professional knowledge or experience in the area of law, investigatory techniques, or in the area of care of the mentally ill or care of persons with developmental disabilities.
-Two members appointed by the Governor shall be persons with a disability or a parent of a person with a disability.
+Two members appointed by the Governor shall be persons with a disability or parents of persons with a disability.
 Members shall serve without compensation, but shall be reimbursed for expenses incurred in connection with the performance of their duties as members.

 The Board shall meet quarterly, and may hold other meetings on the call of the chairman.
 Four members shall constitute a quorum allowing the Board to conduct its business.
 The Board may adopt rules and regulations it deems necessary to govern its own procedures.